fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 most of them contain pointers to other structures.
 This is not going to happen.

 Also, Zephyr may have trouble with running on different hardware configurations.
-Some important HW-related configuration is baked into Zephyr during build
+Some important HW-related configuration is baked into Zephyr during build:

-- LAPIC base is selected by `CONFIG_LOAPIC_BASE_ADDRESS`, if target platform has LAPIC remapped using `IA32_APIC_BASE` Zephyr will break.
+* LAPIC base is selected by `CONFIG_LOAPIC_BASE_ADDRESS`, if target platform has LAPIC remapped using `IA32_APIC_BASE` Zephyr will break.

-- APIC mode (xAPIC vs x2APIC) is selected when building Zephyr and cannot be detected at runtime.
+* APIC mode (xAPIC vs x2APIC) is selected when building Zephyr and cannot be detected at runtime.
 Zephyr may not boot if it has different APIC mode set than firmware has.

 #### Fobnail integration

-Zephyr provides most of the drivers needed for integration
+Zephyr provides most of the drivers needed for integration:

-- USB hub drivers
+* USB hub drivers,
-- USB EEM driver
+* USB EEM driver,
-- Network stack with IPv4 and CoAP support
+* Network stack with IPv4 and CoAP support.

 TPM driver is missing, there is a fairly recent
 [PoC implementation](https://github.com/drandreas/zephyr-tpm2-poc) of TPM2